 Full-disk encryption gives a device a layer of protection against physical attempts to break in.
-Some examples might include abusive spouses, parents, roommates, coworkers or employers, school officials, police officers and other law enforcement officials, or other people who at some point have physical access to the device.
+Some examples might include abusive spouses, parents, roommates, co-workers or employers, school officials, police officers and other law enforcement officials, or other people who at some point have physical access to the device.

 Putting it all together

-Together, encrypting both data in transit and at rest will offer you the more comprehensive security than using just one or the other.
+Together, encrypting both data in transit and at rest will offer you more comprehensive security than using just one or the other.

 For example, if you send unencrypted messages (not encrypting your data in transit) from an encrypted cell phone (encrypting your data at rest), those messages will still be vulnerable to network eavesdropping and interception from governments, service providers, or technically skilled attackers.
 The record of the messages on your phone, however, will be protected from someone physically trying to view them on your phone if they don’t have the passcode.

-Conversely, if you send end-to-end encrypted messages (encrypting your data in transit) on an unencrypted device (not encrypting your data at rest), those messages will be impermeable to snooping and eavesdropping on the network.
+Conversely, if you send end-to-end encrypted messages (encrypting your data in transit) on an unencrypted device (not encrypting your data at rest), those messages will be resistant to snooping and eavesdropping on the network.
 If someone gets physical access to your phone, however, they will be able to access and read the messages.

-With these examples in mind, encrypting your data both while it’s in transit on the network and while it’s at rest on your device is ideal for protecting yourself from a wider range of potential risks.
+Encrypting your data both while it’s in transit on the network and while it’s at rest on your device is ideal for protecting yourself from a wider range of potential risks.